ragegage/elixir_lectures/lectures/intro_elixir_lecture.md

 ## What is Elixir?

+Elixir compiles to BEAM bytecode, the same as Erlang

-Elixir is a language that runs on Erlang's VM, much the same way that Scala runs on Java's VM
+BEAM bytecode runs on Erlang's VM

-`"functional ruby"`

 Note:
 Erlang ("Ericsson language") was created by Ericsson, which has about a 35 percent global market share in the wireless network infrastructure.

 Elixir was created by José Valim, a Rails core team member, in 2011.

+Despite some of the stylistic similarities between Elixir and Ruby, it doesn't make sense to describe Elixir as `"functional Ruby"`

 ---